By Chuck Burton

 The Ivy League presidents purposefully wished to define postseason games as “sectional or other championships”, which can only mean one thing – football bowls, and nothing else.

-After all, when you take away AAU games, NCAA championships, international rowing meets and ECAC wrestling meets and hockey games, what, praytell, is left?
+After all, when you take away AAU games, NCAA championships, international rowing meets and ECAC wrestling meets and hockey games, what is left?

 At that time, many bowl games at the time took place in the segregated Jim Crow south, where African-Americans couldn’t stay with white teammates and couldn’t eat in the same venues in many cases.
-There were very good moral and ethical reasons for banning postseason bowls in that era – and it actually something that is worth commending – the Ivy League didn’t succumb to segregationist money.
+So there were very good moral and ethical reasons for banning postseason bowls in that era, and it could be considered actually something worth commending that the Ivy League didn’t succumb to segregationist money.

 But football has changed immensely since 1945 – breaking into Divisions I, II, and III, and subdividing Division I into Bowl Subdivision and Championship Subdivision, not to mention that it has evolved into a much larger business than folks even back then might have been able to imagine.
 And Jim Crow laws, of course, are a part of the past that is thankfully dead and buried.